KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 This allows the `gateways`-enabled asset chain to feature secure, on-chain, high-speed trading.

-Using an established `gateways` smart contract is not considered difficult.
+Using an established `gateways` contract is not considered difficult.
 However, setting up the gateway requires the user to closely follow several detailed steps.

 ## GatewaysCC Tutorial and Overview